 Co-author of “A Woman’s Book of Yoga: Embracing Our Natural Life Cycles” (Penguin 2002) and author of “A Woman’s Book of Meditation: Discovering the Power of a Peaceful Mind” (Penguin 2006), Hari is the former Director of Education and Training of Golden Bridge NYC (2007-2009).
 She’s shared Kundalini Yoga in high schools, taught specialized classes in hospitals, founded the Illumined Woman courses that highlight the Kundalini yoga practices and teachings for women at all stages of life, and has taught classes focused on creativity and the arts at Berklee College of Music.
 For 10 years she taught for Yogi Bhajan, directing his Level One Teacher Trainings in New Mexico and India.
 And I love her because from the moment I met Hari, she was family.

 Pamela certified my hands in Reiki Levels I/II.
 Most inspiring is her unwavering dedication to bring Reiki into medical settings, bringing healing to new heights.
-Pamela’s book accessibly explains self-treatment so all of us can experience healing Reiki on a daily basis.
+Pamela’s book, Reiki, A Comprehensive Guide, accessibly explains self-treatment so all of us can experience healing Reiki on a daily basis.

-Dr. Ng was recommended by a dear friend as a fourth-generation real-life Chinese doctor.
-His reasonably-priced treatments are no-nonsense true healing sessions; after 45 minutes on his table I’m thoroughly re-calibrated.
+Dr. Ng was recommended by a dear friend as a fourth-generation Chinese medical doctor.
+His reasonably-priced treatments are no-nonsense healing sessions; after 45 minutes on his table I’m re-calibrated.

 Danny Kalatsky // email Danny